 If you plan to visit Lake Como for 3-4 days and have no mobility problems, virtually any town will do.
 Local public services will enable you to reach all other destinations comfortably.

-If you only want to devote one day to Lake Como, for example, because you are coming from Milan, we would choose a town you can easily reach by train, such as Como, Varenna or Lecco (and their surroundings).
+If you only want to spend one day at Lake Como, for example, because you are from Milan, we recommend a town you can easily reach by train, such as Como, Varenna, or Lecco (and their surroundings).

 If you plan your travels carefully, you can visit more than one town daily.